Something for the Weekend (TV programme): Format

 The show was originally presented by Amanda Hamilton, Tim Lovejoy and chef Simon Rimmer.
 In 2010, Hamilton left the show and was replaced by Louise Redknapp.
 A guest presenter was used if one of the main presenters was away.
 When Hamilton took maternity leave in 2009, her slot was filled by guest presenters including Jenni Falconer, Kellie Shirley and Louise Redknapp.
 Also in 2009, when Rimmer was forced to take time off due to a leg injury, his role was taken by chefs such as James Tanner.

 Each programme usually followed the same format and featured Rimmer (assisted by either Hamilton, Lovejoy, Redknapp and for two of the segments by one of the celebrity guests) cooking a three course meal and a 'lazy brunch' dish, two guest interviews, clips from television programmes shown that week (usually from BBC series), a 'Deja View' clip of an old programme where the presenters and guests guess the year it was first broadcast, a drinks segment with a mixologist (usually either Andy Pearson or Wayne Collins), and a gadget round-up segment called 'Some Things for the Weekend'.

 At the end of the show, the presenters and guests sat at a round table and each have a dish that has been cooked in the show.
 Lovejoy asked the guests questions posed by the public via text and email.
 The show was recorded at Princess Productions' TV facility at the Whiteleys Centre in Bayswater, London which was also home to Channel 5's weekday programme The Wright Stuff.

 Cancellation and move to Channel 4

 Although the show had high ratings and was popular with audiences, in January 2012 it was announced that it would not return after March 2012 due to budget cuts in original daytime programming.

 A month later in February 2012, it was announced that Channel 4 had signed new deals with the same production team as well as Lovejoy and Rimmer to launch an almost identical show on the channel, Sunday Brunch.

-Technical fault incident

-During its broadcast on 29 March 2009, at around 11:04 GMT, the show was replaced with a message from BT regarding general inquiries, before being switched to a technical fault message.
-The incident lasted six minutes before reverting back to Something for the Weekend.